minus5/action-delete-old-packages/README.md

 ```

 ## Example using action
-Add config to root in your repository:
+Add workflow config to root in your repository:
 ```
 .github/workflows/package-cleanup.yml
 ```

-Example of package-cleanup.yml:
+Example of package-cleanup.yml workflow:
 ```yml
 on:
   registry_package: